-Studies have shown 77% of financial apps have at least one major vulnerability that can lead to a data breach.
+Studies have shown that 77% of financial apps have at least one major vulnerability that can lead to a data breach.
 88% of financial apps fail cryptographic tests, meaning hackers can break through the encryption used in these apps to get confidential customer and payment data or tamper with the app.
 Each data breach, including breach of customer and payment data, cost companies on average over $4M in lost business and internal records.

 Fintech Industry Cybersecurity Checklist – Top 5 Cyber Attacks on Investment Apps and How to Solve Them

-Fake investment apps
+Fake apps and App Tampering